 Join Us to Fight the Flu

 Flu vaccines will not prevent COVID-19, but they will reduce the burden of flu illnesses and hospitalizations on the health care system and conserve scarce medical resources for the care of people with COVID-19.
 Flu shots are already available at local pharmacies and through your primary care provider.
 Please visit the State of New Jersey’s flu webpage to find a vaccine provider near you.
-Additionally, Occupational Health will offer free flu vaccines to faculty and staff with a valid RU ID through the end of October.
-Visit the Occupational Health Flu Immunization webpage to review vaccine availability, and clinic dates and locations.
 For more information, read the September 29, 2020 communication from Vicente Gracias, Senior Vice Chancellor for Clinical Affairs, Rutgers Biomedical and Health Sciences and Vice President for Health Affairs, Rutgers University.